New Galaxy Quest documentary Never Surrender is a love letter to the 1999 sci-fi classic

 Original director Harold Ramis (Groundhog Day) quit early on.
 A fire devastated the set.
 And the movie studio Dreamworks didn't understand how great the movie was.

-The documentary touches on how Dreamworks really wanted to keep the movie family-friendly because other kid movies around that time -- like Rugrats -- were G-rated and made a lot of money at the box office.
+The documentary touches on how Dreamworks wanted to keep the movie family-friendly because other kid movies around that time, like Rugrats, were G-rated and made a lot at the box office.

 The studio pressured the filmmakers to strip all the swear words out of the first pass of Galaxy Quest so it could be seen by more people.
-Apparently there were plenty of f-bombs throughout the movie that were cut or swapped out for less shocking words.
+Apparently there were plenty of f-bombs that were cut or swapped out for less shocking words.

 But once the cast was selected and new director Dean Parisot got the green light, the movie started to gel.